 You can search for undergraduate courses in the UK on Discover Uni.
 Each course page will provide information about that course, including links to their own website and their contact details.
 Our how to choose a course section provides information to help you to find a course that is right for you.

 You will usually need to apply for your chosen course through UCAS (Universities and Colleges Admissions Service).
 You can apply for up to five different courses (at any university or college) .
-Details of the application process and deadlines can be found on the UCAS website .
+Details of the application process and deadlines for courses starting in 2022 can be found on the UCAS website.

-Although the UCAS deadline for applications for 2021 has now passed, you can still apply for any courses that still have spaces for the 2021-22 academic year through a system called 'Clearing'.
-There’s information in our downloadable guide and UCAS has details about Clearing on its website .
+If you miss a deadline, you can still apply for a course through a system called 'Clearing'.
+There’s information in our downloadable guide and UCAS has details about Clearing on its website.

 If you want to study part time, or want to apply for a distanced learning course, you may need to apply to your chosen university or college directly.
 You will be able to find out more information on their websites, or you can contact them to discuss in more detail.